New Brunswick, New Jersey: Demolition, revitalization, and redevelopment

 New Brunswick is one of nine cities in New Jersey designated as eligible for Urban Transit Hub Tax Credits by the state's Economic Development Authority.
 Developers who invest a minimum of $50 million within a half-mile of a train station are eligible for pro-rated tax credit.

 New Brunswick contains a number of examples of urban renewal in the United States.
-In the 1960s–1970s, the downtown area became blighted as middle class residents moved to newer suburbs surrounding the city, an example of the phenomenon known as "white flight."
+In the 1960s–1970s, the downtown area experienced urban decay as middle class residents moved to newer suburbs surrounding the city, an example of the phenomenon known as "white flight."
 Beginning in 1975, Rutgers University, Johnson & Johnson and the city's government collaborated through the New Jersey Economic Development Authority to form the New Brunswick Development Company (DevCo), with the goal of revitalizing the city center and redeveloping neighborhoods considered to be blighted and dangerous (via demolition of existing buildings and construction of new ones).
 Johnson & Johnson announced in 1978 that they would remain in New Brunswick and invest $50 million to build a new world headquarters building in the area between Albany Street, Amtrak's Northeast Corridor, Route 18, and George Street, requiring many old buildings and historic roads to be removed.
 The Hiram Market area, a historic district that by the 1970s had become a mostly Puerto Rican and Dominican-American neighborhood, was demolished to build a Hyatt hotel and conference center, and upscale housing.
 Johnson & Johnson guaranteed the investment made by Hyatt Hotels, as they were wary of building an upscale hotel in a run-down area.

 Devco, the hospitals, and the city government have drawn ire from both historic preservationists, those opposing gentrification and those concerned with eminent domain abuses and tax abatements for developers.

 New Brunswick is home to the main campus of Rutgers University and Johnson & Johnson, which in 1983 constructed its new headquarters in the city.
 Both work with Devco in a public–private partnership to redevelop downtown, particularly regarding transit-oriented development.
 Boraie Development, a real estate development firm based in New Brunswick, has developed projects using the incentives provided by Devco and the state.

 Tallest buildings

 Christ Church, originally built in 1742, was the tallest building at the time of construction.
 A steeple was added in 1773 and replaced in 1803.

-The six-story First Reformed Church, built in 1812 was long the city's tallest structure.
+The six-story First Reformed Church, built in 1812, was long the city's tallest structure.
 One of the earliest tall commercial buildings in the city was the eight-story 34.29 m National Bank of New Jersey built in 1908.
-The 4 nine-story 38 m buildings of the New Brunswick Homes housing project, originally built in 1958, were demolished by implosion in 2000 and largely replaced by low-rise housing.
+The four nine-story 38 m buildings of the New Brunswick Homes housing project, originally built in 1958, were demolished by implosion in 2000 and largely replaced by low-rise housing.